-SAG Chile requires that every shipment of extruded pet foods and of treats and chews must have been subjected to a bacteriological analysis (Salmonella spp. and Enterobacter).
+SAG Chile requires that every shipment of extruded pet food and of treats and chews must have been subjected to a bacteriological analysis (Salmonella spp. and Enterobacter).
 Test results must be attached to documents corresponding to the shipment.
 Upon arrival in Chile the product may be retested, subject to cost recovery.
-Specifically, each shipment must meet the following criteria: Salmonella: Negative in 25 grams Enterobacter: n=5, c=2, m=10, M=300 and Enterobacter: n=5, c=2, m=10, M=300, where: n= number of samples, m= threshold value for the number of bacteria.
+Specifically, each shipment must meet the following criteria:

+Salmonella: Negative in 25 grams Enterobacter: n=5, c=2, m=10, M=300 and Enterobacter: n=5, c=2, m=10, M=300, where: n= number of samples, m= threshold value for the number of bacteria.
 The result shall be considered satisfactory if the number of bacteria in all samples does not exceed m.
-M= threshold value for the number of bacteria; the result is considered unsatisfactory if the number of bacteria count may be between 'm' and 'M', the sample still being considered acceptable if the bacteria count of the other sample are equal or less than m.
+M= threshold value for the number of bacteria; the result is considered unsatisfactory if the number of bacteria in one or more samples is equal or greater than M. c = number of samples whose bacteria count may be between 'm' and 'M', the sample still being considered acceptable if the bacteria count of the other sample are equal or less than m.